-As at the date of this MD&A, August 23, 2020, the Company had 117,547,068 common shares issued and outstanding, 1,568,511 warrants outstanding, 5,159,167 stock options outstanding and 4,980,000 restricted share units outstanding.
+As at the date of this MD&A, November 30, 2020, the Company had 150,167,068 common shares issued and outstanding, 35,513,449 warrants outstanding (including compensation options), 5,159,167 stock Page 19 options outstanding and 6,940,000 restricted share units outstanding.
 Each warrant, stock option and restricted share unit is exercisable or exchangeable for common shares of the Company on a one for one basis.
+Compensation options are exercisable for one common share of the Company and one warrant, with the warrant being exercisable for on common share.